 By time point we were to the point of learning to put his nose to the grindstone.
 I played the game, Race the Clock, that my mother taught me when I was first doing my homework at the kitchen table.

 It’s a very simple game.
-You set the timer for 15-20 minutes and see how many math problems you can get done, or you see if you can finish your assignment in 20 minutes.
+You set the timer for 15-20 minutes.
+Then see how many math problems your child can get done.
+Or you see if your kid can finish your assignment in 20 minutes.

 With very young children, I prefer to give them 1 minute to complete 1 problem.
 Lots of cheering and high 5’s keep the little ones happy.
-Middle school kids are too dignified for the cheering, so I keep to a simple ‘Good Job!’
+However middle school kids are too dignified for the cheering, so I keep to a simple ‘Good Job!’